intCount/The-intCount-Desktop-Software-For-Private-Management-of-Your-Store-or-Business/README.md

 A Donation Would be Much Appreciated from Any Company/Little Factory or Somebody Enjoying our Software out There, Thank you Very Much.

 PayPal: [intCount](https://paypal.me/intcount?country.x=MA&locale.x=en_US)

+## My features/ Development

+For Any Request for Customization or Adding Features That Meet Your Business Needs to the Software , Please Send Email to These Addresses Only:

+hicham@intcount.com OR intcountm@gmail.com

 ## License
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/)